Flash memory

 memory for processing things, it uses RAM chips; it doesn't matter that

-to remember indefinitely is stored on its hard drive.
+a computer to remember indefinitely is stored on its hard drive.
 It takes longer

 to read and write information from a hard drive than from memory chips,